learning-zone/java-basics/README.md

 }
 ```

+**2. Composition:**

-**Composition**: We use the term composition to refer to relationships whose objects **don’t have an independent lifecycle**, and if the parent object is deleted, all child objects will also be deleted.
+We use the term composition to refer to relationships whose objects **don’t have an independent lifecycle**, and if the parent object is deleted, all child objects will also be deleted.

-Example: Since Engine is-part-of Car, the relationship between them is Composition.
+**Example:** Since Engine is-part-of Car, the relationship between them is Composition.
 Here is how they are implemented between Java classes.

 ```java
 public class Car {